 Developing Microsoft DirectShow Applications with FlyCapture

-This TAN applies to all Point Grey products that are supported by the Point Grey FlyCapture driver, which supports Microsoft DirectShow.
+This TAN applies to all FLIR products that are supported by the FlyCapture driver, which supports Microsoft DirectShow.

 The purpose of this Technical Application Note is to show developers how to set up their build environment in order to effectively use the FlyCapture library for developing DirectShow-based applications.
 This TAN will explain how to prepare the build environment so that sample image capture applications included in the SDK, such as AMCap and PlayCap, can be built successfully.
 Once this is completed, the environment will be ready for use with custom applications.